PassbirdCo/MetaKeepCodeSamples/solana/lambda/README.md

 The project is organized as follows:

-- [scripts](./scripts): Contains the scripts to invoke the [memo program](https://spl.solana.com/memo) on Solana.
+- [scripts](./scripts): Contains the scripts to invoke the [memo program](https://spl.solana.com/memo) with and without external signers.
-- [backend](./backend): Contains the backend code for the server to generate a consent token to invoke the memo Program as an end-user.
+- [backend](./backend): Contains the backend code for the server to generate a consent token to invoke the memo Program with or without external_signers as an end-user.
-- [frontend](./frontend): Contains the frontend code and server for getting use user consent and invoking the memo Program as an end-user.
+- [frontend](./frontend): Contains the frontend code and server for getting use user consent and invoking the memo Program with or without external signer as an end-user.

 ## Quick start